LuisReyes98/sample_lighttouch_app/README.md

 ### Themes

-The way lighttouch handles the front-end is by the use of a series of themes that are defined in the themes folder of the application.
+The way lighttouch handles the frontend is by the use of a series of themes that are defined in the themes folder of the application.
-The themes can be as complex as the whole layout of a page or as simple as singular html component that can be reused.
+Each theme can be as complex as the whole layout of a page or as simple as singular html component that can be reused.
-The themes are composed by a folder that contains the info.yaml file that contains the theme name and dependencies to other themes (parent themes), the html files that are treated as templates, css and any other folders or files that may be used to keep the code orgnaized
+The themes are composed by a folder that contains the info.yaml file that contains the theme name and dependencies to other themes (parent themes), the html files that are treated as templates, css and any other folders or files that may be used to keep the code organized

-themes are automatically registered by lighttouch in the application, the application launches using a singular theme still themes can have as many parent themes as they may need.
+themes are automatically registered by lighttouch in the application, the application launches using a singular theme.
+Still to have access to the components of other themes these themes must be declared a parents of the main theme.

+#### Tera

+Lighttouch uses The template language [Tera](https://tera.netlify.com/docs/templates/), to control the designing of the frontend, Tera allows to show variables , use filters for variable , create render conditionals, use of for methods to iterate over data.

+To include html elements and to allow that a template can extend form another template even if the template doesn't exist in the current theme and it belongs to a parent theme.

+with this in consideration the front-end layout can be very organized by spliting each element in different template files and even split more complex elements into a separated theme to improve the re usability of the html.

+The Tera template also allows to treat html as objects that contain blocks of content and that can extend from other html elements

 #### Calling HTML